cgarciae/treex/README.md

 jax.tree_leaves(module.filter(tx.BatchStat)) # [array([2])]
 ```

-A typical use case is to define `params` as a `Parameter` filter and pass it as the first argument to `grad` so that the gradient is computed only that subset and immediately update them back to the `model` before performing any computation:
+A typical use case is to define `params` as a `Parameter` filter and pass it as the first argument to `grad` so that the gradient is computed only that particular subset and immediately update them back to the `model` before performing any computation:

 ```python
 # we take `params` as a Parameter filter from model